James B. Potter Jr.: Elections

-See also List of Los Angeles municipal election returns, 1963 and after.

 In the 1970s, Los Angeles City Council District 2 covered parts of the Santa Monica Mountains and extended into Sherman Oaks and Studio City.
 It ranged from Universal City on the east to roughly the San Diego Freeway on the west.
 In 1971 it had "the highest educational and economic level of the 15 council districts.
 The residents, mostly white, range[d] from Mayor Sam Yorty to rich theatrical folk in the mountains to blue collar workers in the flatlands."

 Potter was a candidate against C. Lemoine Blanchard in the 2nd District race in 1963 and beat him in the final vote.
 Potter said later that Blanchard's claim to be "running against Sam Yorty" instead of against Potter "was a vital factor in the election result."
 When Potter was seated in July 1963, he became the City Council's youngest member at age 31, replacing Rosalind Wiener Wyman, who was 32 that year.

 Early in 1971, Potter appeared headed for a clash with Mayor Sam Yorty when fourteen candidates entered the race; Potter claimed that Yorty had "loaded" the field with candidates.
 Yorty denied the charge, but "Because of Beverly Ridge (below) and a lot of other things, they think he's vulnerable," the mayor said.
 Yorty later endorsed Potter over opponent Joel Wachs because the mayor was not satisfied with Wachs' less-than-equivocal response to the question of whether the city should pay for the defense of police officers accused of civil-rights violations.

 Potter lost in the final election to Wachs, 27,704 to 14,898.